General MED FAQs

 You are considered independent if you were not or will not be claimed on anyone’s taxes.
 You are considered dependent if you were or will be claimed on another’s taxes.

 The SAR is a summary of the Federal Application for Student Aid (FAFSA).
 FAFSA applications are available online at www.fafsa.gov are used to assess financial need.
 Do not send a copy of the FAFSA.
 Several days after submitting your FAFSA, you will be able to access a SAR, which should be mailed to our office.

-No. The Office of Special Programs is a distinct office separate from the Undergraduate campus.
+No. The Office of Scholastic Enrichment & Equity is a distinct office separate from the UNC undergraduate campus.
 Therefore, we will not receive documents sent to UNC-CH.
 Please mail the SAR directly to our office.

-Our office staff will contact you if any materials are missing from your file as the application deadlines near.
+Our office staff will contact you if any materials are missing from your file as the application deadline nears.